ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab03.md

 num: lab03
 ready: true
 desc: "More functions and drawing with Turtle Graphics"
-assigned: 2017-08-14 12:00:00.00-7
+assigned: 2018-08-13 12:00:00.00-7
-due: 2017-08-16 15:00:00.00-7
+due: 2018-08-16 15:00:00.00-7
 ---

-If you find typos or problems with the lab instructions, please report them on Piazza
+If you find typos or problems with the lab instructions, please report them on [Piazza]({site.piazza}}

 Goal
 ====

-The goal of this exercise is to practice test-driven code development using the unittest framework as well as making cool drawings with Turtle Graphics in Python to make particular shapes.
+The goal of this exercise is to begin to implement more complex programs and to become familiar with Python's Turtle package.
+In particular, you will:

-Work with your assigned pair programming partner on this lab.
-If you do not have one, consult with the instructors before starting.
+* Read data from a (csv) file
+* Use a loop to process data
+* Create graphical programs using Python's Turtle package
+* Visualize the path and strength of hurricanes

+There is both a pair and an individual component of this lab.
+The individual component will be completed first.
+You *may not start* the pair portion until both you and your partner have completed the individual component.
+When you get to the pair portion, you must use *pair programming*.

 # Setting up your git repo for {{page.num}}

 Create a joint git repo for you and your partner for {{page.num}}, following Step 2 in the [lab02](/lab/lab02/) writeup.
-Assuming that you have done the one time configurations related to your ACMS account, clone your newly created private repo following Step 4 of lab02.
+Assuming that you have done the one time configurations related to your ETS account, clone your newly created private repo following the instructions in lab02.

 What you'll be drawing